girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Unfetch.md

 |                  headers.entries                  | Returns Array containing the pairs of key and value for each and every Header in the response. |
 |                 headers.get(key)                  |                        Returns the value associated with the given key.                        |
 |                 headers.has(key)                  |    Returns TRUE if the existence of a value for some given key among the response headers.     |

+The Promise returned from fetch() won't be reject in any case on HTTP error status even if the response is an HTTP 404 or 500.
+Instead, it will resolve normally, and it will only reject on network failure or if anything prevented the request from completing.

 ## Lets write a Small Code